flatcar-archive/flatcar-docs/docs/container-runtimes/switching-to-unified-cgroups.md

 the `cgroupfs` cgroup driver may be hardcoded in the `kubelet` configuration.
 Cgroups v2 are only supported with the `systemd` cgroup driver.
 See [configuring a cgroup driver][kube-cgroup-docs] in the Kubernetes documentation for a discussion of cgroup drivers and how to migrate nodes.
 We recommend redeploying Kubernetes on fresh nodes instead of migrating inplace.

 The cgroup driver used by `kubelet` should be the same as the one used by `docker` daemon. `docker` defaults to `systemd` cgroup driver when started on a system running cgroup v2 and `cgroupfs` when running on a system with cgroup v1.
-The cgroup driver can be explicitly configured for `docker` by either creating/extending `/etc/docker/daemon.json`:
+The cgroup driver can be explicitly configured for `docker` by extending `/etc/docker/daemon.json`:
 ```json
 {
   "exec-opts": ["native.cgroupdriver=systemd"]